oracle-livelabs/developer/dev-guide-ai-finance/ai-answers/ai-answers.md

-# Code with Generative AI step-by-step
+# Code with AI Vector Search step-by-step

 ## Introduction

 In this lab, we’ll provide a step-by-step guide to help you successfully complete the coding challenge from the previous lab.
-This step-by-step guide will walk you through the necessary updates, providing solutions and insights to help you fully understand how to utilize AI Vector Search in a practical scenario.
-Whether you're refining your existing work or tackling the challenge for the first time, this guide will ensure you gain the skills and confidence needed to implement these powerful features.
+You will be tasked with updating various parts of the code due to business requirement changes.

+At SeerEquites, the data science team had been using Cosine similarity to assess similarities between borrower profiles and predict loan risks.
+While this worked well for high-dimensional data, the company was increasingly handling low-dimensional datasets—borrower profiles with fewer features that carried more specific, meaningful information.

+The team discovered that Euclidean distance was a more accurate measure for these low-dimensional datasets, as it accounts for both magnitude and direction, giving more precise results when comparing borrower profiles.
+This improvement would enhance loan risk assessments, fraud detection, and borrower segmentation.
+After evaluating the benefits, the business decided to switch to Euclidean distance to improve model accuracy and better serve their clients.

 Let’s dive in and unlock the full potential of AI Vector Search in your application!